 Spreadsheets are a powerful tool, but even the most advanced membership spreadsheet can not compete with membership software.
-Some clubs and nonprofits limp along for years with spreadsheets, thinking that they are saving money.
+Some clubs and nonprofits limp along for years with member spreadsheets, thinking that they are saving money.
 But all it takes is one membership chair’s inattention to financially cripple an organization.

 How can a membership platform can increase productivity, profits and peace of mind?